Geophysicist: Willie McDonald

 The EMGE is the active component in these storm systems.
 Water, and water vapors are the components, or element that plays a supportive role in a storm system.
 The cloud cover, or water vapors can make the hurricane look larger, and taller, than it actually is.
 The cloud cover, or water vapors can reach altitudes of tens of thousands of feet above the hurricane.
 The dimensions of the actual hurricane within the cloud cover, or water vapors can only be seen with Doppler radar, and not with the naked eye.

 The hurricane is in the center, and is that’s part of the storm system that rotates at a high rate of speed within the cloud cover.
 The cloud cover rotates slowly.
-The actual hurricane will most likely appear as red, yellow, or orange on the Doppler radar screen due to its high speed of rotation.
+The actual hurricane will most likely appear as red, yellow, or orange on the radar satellite screen due to its high speed amount electrical energy.
 The hurricane, feeder bands, or cloud cover are two different components of the hurricane.
 The feeder band clouds supplies the hurricane with EMGE, and water.
 After the feeder band clouds are pulled into the hurricane it absorbs the feeder band cloud’s EMGE.
 The feeder band cloud cover begin to build up over the hurricane, and can reach altitudes of thousands of feet above the hurricane.
 The feeder band clouds over the hurricane are benign, and are safe to fly through.
 The EMGE in hurricanes does generate tornadoes.
 Thunderstorms clouds, super cells clouds , tropical storm clouds can weigh millions of pounds, and are held aloft in mid air by the EMGE within the storm cloud.
 These storm systems are example of anti-gravitational lift.

 3) Brook,M.,1967:Electric currents accompanying tornado activity.
 Science, 157,1434-36.